idaholab/virtual_test_bed/doc/content/htgr/treat_leu/treat_leu_model.md

 This input file describes a microscale particle heat solution.
 This input is replicated at many locations in the macroscale simulation.

-### Problem

-This block defines the coordinate system in which the heat transport will be solved.

-!listing htgr/treat_leu/ht_20r_leu_fl.i block=Problem language=cpp

 ### Mesh

 This block sets the meshes for the fission damage layer and fuel grain.